Bar Issi

 What is it?
 A coastal Italian restaurant that’s anything but boring, Bar Issi is located inside The Thompson hotel with full glam decor that instantly gives you an air of cool.

 Why we love it: Sure, there may be other places in town that serve house-made pasta, wood-fired pizza, and raw bar items, but there’s nowhere else that has the same trendy scene.
 It’s not just all looks, though—Bar Issi has great food and cocktails from chilled seafood like the hamachi carpaccio and oysters, to caviar service, appetizers like squash blossoms and crispy octopus, pasta dishes including shrimp linguine and cacio e pepe, shareable pizzas (ask about the daily special), meaty entrees and plant-based side dishes.
-Weekend brunch features many of the same favorites, along with egg dishes, sandwiches, and salads.
+Weekend brunch has many of the same favorites, in addition to egg dishes, sandwiches, and salads.
 While they have a good wine list, the cocktails are especially notable here—opt for a shareable punch bowl if your party is planning to stay awhile for the live DJ.

 Time Out tip: Be sure to make a reservation and plan to wait for a bit inside their comfy lounge next to the bar.
 You can always grab a drink to sip on in the meantime.